The Street, Stone in Oxney, Tenterden, Kent TN30 7JN

 Both outbuildings are in a poor state of repair and extreme care should be taken when viewing.

 OUTSIDE Directly beyond the parking area and adjacent to the single storey barn is an area of fence enclosed field extending to about three quarters of an acre.
+Note: A neighbouring property has a right of way over the access track leading to the parking area and across a section of the land.

 Phillips & Stubbs